dune-functions

 4. Oliver Sander

-Additionally, there are significant contributions by Ansgar Burchardt, Simon Praetorius, and many others.
+Additionally, significant contributions came from Ansgar Burchardt, Simon Praetorius, and many others.

 See the git history for a complete list.